-In modern the educational instructional innovationlandscape, including that seen in Islamic boarding schools-is crucial.
-Islamic boarding schools similar to other educational are establishments in that they not only provide religious knowledge but also foster general knowledge development via the use of digital technology (Mohammad Arif, 2016).
-Previous research studies have shown that Islamic boarding schools have some implemented innovative teaching methods. during the COVID-19 For example, pandemic, the Al Falah Islamic Boarding School made strides educational in innovation by using online assignment collection, video conferencing, and chat rooms.
-The most fascinating aspect is that students can still improve their reading comprehension and memorization of the Qur'an through online recitation throughout COVID-19 the pandemic.
+modern In the educational innovation landscape, instructional including that seen in Islamic boarding schools-is crucial.
+Islamic boarding schools educational similar to other establishments in that they not only provide religious knowledge but also foster general knowledge development via the use of digital Arif.
+(Mohammad technology Previous research studies have shown that some Islamic boarding schools have implemented innovative teaching methods.
+For example, during the COVID-19 pandemic, the Al Falah Islamic Boarding School made strides in educational innovation by using online assignment collection, video conferencing, and chat rooms.
+The most fascinating aspect is that students can still improve their reading comprehension and memorization of the Qur'an through online recitation throughout the COVID-19 pandemic.
 (Rinawati, 2021)Additionally, the Nurul Yakin Imam Ghazali Islamic Boarding School has developed advances in information technology-based learning, including the use of Schoology, Zoom Meeting, and Google Classroom (Rajab, R., Zulmuqim, Z., & Hidayatullah, 2020).

 Islamic boarding schools must be able to change with the times and meet the needs of the community while upholding Islamic traditions based on sharia (al-Quran and Hadith).
-Cyberspace enables them to digital develop literacy and channels (channels) by utilizing information technology developments in the 4.0 era (Manan, 2019).
+Cyberspace enables them to develop literacy and digital channels (channels) by information utilizing technology developments in the 4.0 era (Manan, 2019).
 (Napitupulu, 2018)Examples of Islamic boarding schools that use cyberspace as an innovative teaching tool are Al Hikam Islamic Boarding School in Malang and Nahdlatul Ulama Japan Islamic Boarding School.
-Specifically, these schools use information technology to create virtual boarding schools where students learn about tarbawi interpretations through videos and apps like YouTube.
-Whatsapp, other Telegram, and websites (Mukhibat & Ghafar, 2019).
-He The COVID-19 pandemic has also forced the Manbaul Ulum Kedung adem Bojonegoro Islamic boarding school in implement Bojonegoro to innovative teaching strategies in the area of pesantren management, specifically non-physical management (curriculum reorganization by reducing lesson hours, reciting the Koran online, and helping teachers with their internet quota) and physical management (gardening, which reduces the financial expenditure of pesantren in buying necessities during the pandemic) (Kahfi & Kasanova, 2020).
+Specifically, these schools use information technology to create virtual boarding schools where students learn about tarbawi interpretations through videos and other apps like YouTube, Whatsapp, Telegram, and websites (Mukhibat & Ghafar, 2019).
+He The COVID-19 pandemic has also forced the Manbaul Ulum Kedung adem Bojonegoro Islamic boarding school in Bojonegoro implement to innovative teaching strategies in the area of pesantren management. specifically non-physical management (curriculum reorganization by reducing lesson hours, reciting the Koran online, and helping teachers with their internet quota) and physical management (gardening, which reduces the financial expenditure of pesantren in buying necessities during the pandemic) (Kahfi & Kasanova, 2020).

 During the COVID-19 epidemic, learning innovations and cyberspace in the field of education have gained popularity and have been the subject of numerous studies. based on the quantity of prior study references used.
-Researchers are now more motivated to examine cyberspace in the context of educational innovation. particularly at Islamic boarding schoolswhich are frequently regarded as traditional and fall behind in the adoption of new technologies.
+Researchers are now more motivated to examine cyberspace in the context of educational innovation, particularly at Islamic boarding schools-which are frequently regarded as traditional and fall behind in the adoption of new technologies.
 Researchers are interested in learning more about this at Islamic boarding schools in the City Veranda of Mecca, West Sumatra, which is known as the city of santri and its Islamic boarding school.
 While many studies have looked at cyberspace in public schools, few, if any, have examined cyberspace as a portrait of educational innovation in Islamic boarding schools.